Height Weight Charts

 Step 2: Collect patient information

-Gather the patient's name, age, gender, height, and weight.
-This information is essential to determine their body mass index (BMI) and the appropriate weight range for their height and gender.
+Gather the patient's name, age, sex, height, and weight.
+This information is essential to determine their body mass index (BMI) and the appropriate weight range for their height and sex.

 Step 3: Locate height and weight on the chart

-Locate the patient's height on the leftmost column of the chart, then move across to the corresponding weight range for their gender.
-The chart is meant to serve as a guide for ideal weight ranges based on height and gender.
+Locate the patient's height on the leftmost column of the chart, then move across to the corresponding ideal weight range for their gender.
+The chart is meant to serve as a guide for an ideal weight ranges based on height and sex.

 Step 4: Interpret results

 Once the patient's weight range is identified on the chart, compare it to their current weight to determine if they fall within the normal weight range.
-If they fall outside the recommended scope, consult with the patient to create a plan for weight management and healthy living.
+If they fall outside the recommended scope, create a plan for weight management and healthy living.

 When should you use these Height Weight Chart templates?